 After dropping Rocky and Nala off with us, Jamie, Ruth and Joey took a trip to Swindon to check the Audi R8 into a specialist garage for some work to be done on it (not sure what), afterwards they took a slight detour to the River Severn to enjoy the sun.
 Sarah spent the day completing a mammoth task of fence painting and I discovered that we had a farmer in our ancestry; Charles Parsonage (1791-1868) had a 250-acre farm in Lower Hall, Dutton Dffith, Isycoed, Wrexham, Wales.

 In today’s Six Nations rugby match England deservedly lost to Wales, though two appalling decisions from the French referee didn’t help.

 28/02/21 UK Deaths: 144.
 Harborough Infected: 241.
 More than 20 million people in the UK have now been given their first dose of a vaccine.
-To add to the three all ready identified in England, the Scottish Government said that three individuals who had returned to north east Scotland from Brazil, via Paris and London, had tested positive for the variant.
+To add to the three already identified in England, the Scottish Government said that three individuals who had returned to northeast Scotland from Brazil, via Paris and London, had tested positive for the variant.
 Do we never learn?

 On another warm day, I fired up the rotavator and planted some broad beans and shallots.
 Jamie, Ruth and Joey (plus mutts) arrived mid-afternoon to take Jamie’s quad-bike for a spin.
 However, the battery was flat and they opted for a Geocache hunt instead.
 Sarah and Lee took Alice to a nearby lake in Jubilee Woods.
 Charlotte and her family went for a walk in the Twywell Hills and came across some highland cattle.